openstack/openstack-manuals/doc/config-reference/source/tables/neutron-ml2_geneve.rst

    * - **[ml2_type_geneve]**
      -
    * - ``max_header_size`` = ``50``
-     - (IntOpt) Geneve encapsulation header size is dynamic, this value is used to calculate the maximum MTU for the driver.
+     - (Integer) Geneve encapsulation header size is dynamic, this value is used to calculate the maximum MTU for the driver.
 This is the sum of the sizes of the outer ETH + IP + UDP + GENEVE header sizes.
 The default size for this field is 50, which is the size of the Geneve header without any additional option headers.
    * - ``vni_ranges`` =
-     - (ListOpt) Comma-separated list of <vni_min>:<vni_max> tuples enumerating ranges of Geneve VNI IDs that are available for tenant network allocation
+     - (List) Comma-separated list of <vni_min>:<vni_max> tuples enumerating ranges of Geneve VNI IDs that are available for tenant network allocation